When you have symptoms of a pancreatic disorder, such as severe abdominal pain, fever, loss of appetite, or nausea

 A high amylase level in the blood may indicate the presence of a condition affecting the pancreas.

 In acute pancreatitis, amylase in the blood often increases to 4 to 6 times higher than the highest reference value, sometimes called the upper limit of normal.
 The increase occurs within 4 to 8 hours of injury to the pancreas and generally remains elevated until the cause is successfully treated.
-Then the amylase values will return to normal in a few days.
+The amylase values will then return to normal in a few days.

 Amylase levels may also be significantly increased in people with pancreatic duct obstruction and pancreatic cancers.